Joining TNYA’s Swim Program

 Joining the team is pretty easy, actually: just show up.
 Your first week’s workouts are even free!

 Show up a little early for your first practice: the gatekeeper on duty will have you fill out a form for insurance purposes before you get in the water.
 (Note that you’ll also need to present some form of photo identification to get past building security.)
-When you’re ready to join the team, just create a member account online and print out a membership card.
+When you’re ready to join the team, just join US Masters Swimming, create a TNYA member account online and print out a membership card.